History of music: Romantic

 In the Romantic period, music became more expressive and emotional, expanding to encompass literature, art, and philosophy.
 Famous early Romantic composers include Schumann, Chopin, Mendelssohn, Bellini, Donizetti, and Berlioz.
 The late 19th century saw a dramatic expansion in the size of the orchestra, and in the role of concerts as part of urban society.
 Famous composers from the second half of the century include Johann Strauss II, Brahms, Liszt, Tchaikovsky, Verdi, and Wagner.
 Between 1890 and 1910, a third wave of composers including Grieg, Dvořák, Mahler, Richard Strauss, Puccini, and Sibelius built on the work of middle Romantic composers to create even more complex – and often much longer – musical works.
 A prominent mark of late 19th-century music is its nationalistic fervor, as exemplified by such figures as Dvořák, Sibelius, and Grieg.
-Other prominent late-century figures include Saint-Saëns, Fauré, Rachmaninoff, Franck, Debussy and Rimsky-Korsakov.
+Other prominent late-century figures include Saint-Saëns, Fauré, Rachmaninoff, Franck, Debussy, Ravel, and Rimsky-Korsakov.